 Notes: a.
-City wellfield: Alto, Agua Fria, Ferguson, Osage, Santa Fe, St. Mikes & Torreon wells-As there are multiple sampling locations (each well) ranges, with the lowest and the highest, are provided.
+City wellfield: Alto, Agua Fria, Ferguson, Osage, Santa Fe, St. Mikes & Torreon wells-As there are multiple sampling locations (each well) ranges, with the losouth and the highest, are provided.
 All results have been below each respective MCL. b.
-Buckman Wells 1-13 and Northwest Well. c.
+Buckman Wells 1-13 and Northsouth Well. c.
 EPA considers 50 pCi/L to be the level of concern for beta particles. d.
 Turbidity is a measure of the cloudiness of water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system. e.
-Alternative compliance criteria used to meet TOC removal requirements.
+Alternative compliance criteria used to meet TOC removal requirements (running annual average of TOC removal ratio must be >1 each month. f.
+Running annual average (RAA) of TOC removal ratio for each month during 2017 - minimum ratio was 1.2 (as per 40 CFR 141.135 "&"("&"C"&") 2006)".

-NA Not Applicable ND Not Detected NTU Nephelometric Turbidity Units (a measure of turbidity) ppm parts per million, or milligrams per liter (mg/L) ppb parts per billion , or micrograms per liter (μg/L) pCi/L picocuries per liter - a measure of radioactivity μg/L micrograms per liter mg/L milligrams per liter μmhos/cm micromhos per centimeter or μS/cm (microsiemens per centimeter) - a measure of electrical conductivity in water due to the presence of dissolved inorganic ions (e.g., calcium, chloride, sodium, etc.).
+NA Not Applicable ND Not Detected NTU Nephelometric Turbidity Units (a measure of turbidity) ррт parts per million, or milligrams per liter (mg/L) ррЬ parts per billion, or micrograms per liter (μg/L) pCi/L picocuries per liter - a measure of radioactivity μg/L micrograms per liter mg/L milligrams per liter μmhos/cm micromhos per centimeter or μS/cm (microsiemens per centimeter) - a measure of electrical conductivity in water due to the presence of dissolved inorganic ions (e.g., calcium, chloride, sodium, etc.).
 AL Action Level - The concentration of a contaminant, if exceeded, triggers treatment or other requirements.

-LRAA Locational Running Annual Average - the average of the previous four calendar quarters.
-LRAA at each sa MCL Maximum Contaminant Level - The highest level of the MCLGs as feasible using the best available treatment of the best availa MCLG Maximum Contaminant Level Goal - The level of a corrisk to health.
-MCLGs allow for a margin of safety.
-MRDL Maximum Residual Disinfectant Level - The highest MRDLG Maximum Residual Disinfectant Level Goal - The le expected risk to health.
-MRDLGs do not reflect the l SMCL Secondary MCL - Non-mandatory water quality star water systems in managing their drinking water for nants are not considered to present a risk to human Π Treatment Technique - a required process intended of analytical results for samples at a particular monitoring location during sampling location must be below the MCL.
+LRAA Locational Running Annual Average - the average of and four calendar quarters.
+LRAA at each sampling location m MCL Maximum Contaminant Level - The highest level of a con feasible using the best available treatment technology.
+MCLG Maximum Contaminant Level Goal - The level of a contant MCLGs allow for a margin of safety.
+MRDL Maximum Residual Disinfectant Level - The highest level of MRDLG Maximum Residual Disinfectant Level Goal - The level of health.
+MRDLGs do not reflect the benefits of the use of d SMCL Secondary MCL - Non-mandatory water quality standards managing their drinking water for aesthetic consideration a risk to human health at the SMCL. π Treatment Technique - a required process intended to rec